Home » Anger Management

 It is the interplay between these three components that determines whether you have anger issues or not.

-In control versus out of control anger
+In control anger

 • Physical: Aware of body tension, but actively using calming techniques (deep breaths, relaxation).
 May feel the urge to move, but chooses controlled movement (like taking a walk).